Spend a Fun Day at Paradise Beach in Cozumel, Mexico

 Remember when you’re planning that Cozumel has some of the best snorkeling.
 It has the 2nd largest reef in the world.

 The beach I had in mind, Playa Palancar, is closed on Sundays.
 I was confused because I read online it would be open.
-I really should have emailed them during my research for confirmation, but I failed at doing so.
+I should have emailed them for confirmation during my research, but I failed.

-In the taxi, the driver drove in the direction of Playa Palancar and inquired over the phone to see if it was open.
+In the taxi, the driver drove toward Playa Palancar and inquired over the phone to see if it was open.
 He shortly received confirmation that it was closed.
 I was disappointed.
 Hubby wanted to return to the cruise port, but that was not an option for me.

 We are on an island.
 Just because one beach is closed doesn’t mean the rest are.
 We were a ship of over 2k passengers some establishments were expecting us.